 6. Inventory - unnecessary stock on hand

-7. Intellect - Waste from unused creativity
+7. Talent - Waste from unused people's skills

 8. Transportation - unnecessary movement of materials

 Product or inventory in various stages of completion throughout the plant, from raw material to completed product.

 The specific order in which an operator performs the manual steps of the process.

 An operating methodology totally committed to quality and customer satisfaction.
 It focuses on continuous improvement in all processes and advocates decisions based on fact.
 World Class Quality management includes all associates in meeting and exceeding customer expectations.

-Yokoten: information sharing; sharing of common activities, countermeasures and ideas.
+Information sharing; sharing of common activities, countermeasures and ideas.